mjames940/A1-ISQA3420/USECASES.md

 Primary Actor: Manager <br />
 Goal in Context: The manager is able to determine license and vulnerability information provided by the project information <br />
 Stakeholders: <br />
-  -Manager: To recieve clear and relavant projet information <br />
+  ...Manager: To recieve clear and relavant projet information <br />
-  -Developer: To provide the relavant software package information <br />
+  ...Developer: To provide the relavant software package information <br />
 Preconditions: <br />
-  -OSS Software components has relavant data <br />
+  ...OSS Software components has relavant data <br />
-  -Properproject infomormation has been provided <br />
+  ...Properproject infomormation has been provided <br />

   Main Success Scenario: Manager recieves accurate license and vulnerability information for the requested project packages <br />
   Failed End Conditions: Manager recieves inacurrate or invalid license and vulnerability information for the requested project packages <br />